 Directors – Children's Workforce Guide to Qualifications and Training

-“It’s been a living testament to the skills leaders need – humility, adaptability, innovation, working across systems, influencing others and championing the resources and ingenuity of communities.”
+Dealing with Covid-19 and the recovery continues to be a huge leadership challenge.
+“It’s a living testament to the skills leaders need – humility, adaptability, innovation, working across systems, influencing others and championing the resources and ingenuity of communities,” says Davidson.

-The Local Government Association runs the Leadership Essentials Children’s Services programme, a residential course providing an intensive introduction to the role of lead member for children’s services.
-It offers mentoring and coaching, and has provided bespoke learning and development support for individual councils and councillors.
+The IPC delivers leadership and management training specific to children’s services and offers bespoke programmes for councils.
+IPC also delivers a Postgraduate Certificate in Strategic and Operational Leadership for Social Care Wales.
+The Local Government Association runs the residential Leadership Essentials Children’s Services programme, providing an intensive introduction to the role of lead member for children’s services.
+It offers mentoring and coaching plus bespoke support for individual councils and councillors.
+In May, the association published a guide for new lead members.